haiwera-silk-cd/magento-devdocs/README.md

 ## Build using Jekyll

-For local builds, you need to install Ruby 2.4 or later.
+For local builds, you need to install Ruby 2.4或更新.

 To check the Ruby version on your environment, run in your terminal: